FAQS WHEN TRANSPORTING A YACHT

 No, but you or your agent usually have to take the boat directly to the vessel yourselves, so that loading can start immediately.

-May I travel aboard during sea transportation?
+Can I travel aboard during sea transportation?

-This depends on the particular transport vessel and company that you are using, sometimes there is not enough space on board for the owner, captain or crew, but usually arrangements can be made if places are required.
+This depends on the particular transport vessel and company that you are using, there is not always enough space on board for the owner, captain or crew, but usually arrangements can be made if places are required.

 What paperwork do I need to bring?